Table of contents

 - Digital guest experiences

 Digital marketing has been a way to reach travellers for a while but it continues to grow.
 Customers themselves are interacting with digital experiences more than ever before and are now expecting to be communicated to via digital formats.
 Apps in particular are seeing a huge rise in usage and there are tonnes of ways hoteliers can use apps to manage the relationship they have with prospective and existing guests.

 - Boom of global tourism

 Global tourism has grown steadily year on year, especially as more nations become developed and low cost carriers have enabled people to cross the world at a reasonable price.
-Travellers from locations like Korea, China, and India now represent a large body of potential guests for hoteliers.
+Pre-COVID, travellers from locations like Korea, China, and India now represent a large body of potential guests for hoteliers.
 Their demand has a big impact on what the hotel offers.